ledgerloops/snap-checker/README.md

-# LedgerLoops
+# LedgerLoops-WebCrypto
-This repo contains:

-* the html content of https://ledgerloops.com
-* the LaTeX source of the [LedgerLoops whitepaper (pdf)](https://ledgerloops.com/doc/whitepaper.pdf)
+WebCrypto-based demo (not production-ready)

-* the browserify source of the [demo page](https://ledgerloops.com/demo.html)
+This is the browserify source of the [demo page](https://ledgerloops.com/demo.html).

 The code in this repo is very much ripe for a rewrite from scratch --- it has served me well while developing the protocol, but it was never meant as